 Limited-stop service between regional centers, all day, both ways.
-Includes peak-period service
+Includes peak-periodonly service

-Invest about 9 percent of Metro's total service hours in express service by 2040
+Invest aAbout 9 percent of Metro's total service hours would be invested in express service by 2040

 Local and Flexible Service

 Fixed-route buses and alternatives such as vanpools, Dial-A-Ride Transit, community shuttles, and real-time ridesharing.